Support we offer

 The PMHW Service is a stepped-care service, based on the THRIVE Model, for children and young people aged 5–18 who need support with concerns around their emotional health.
 This can include but is not limited to: self-harm, low mood, anxiety and non-complex trauma.
 PMHWs also work within schools in Reading to provide consultation, mentoring and coaching to school staff concerning the emotional health of children and young people.

-Sensory Integration Service
+Massage Therapy and Sensory Integration Service

 Specialist Youth Support Workers